Todd Gurley: Los Angeles Rams release running back

 Gurley is a three-time 1,000-yard rusher and three-time Pro Bowl selection.
 In 72 starts with the Rams, he rushed for 5,404 yards and 58 touchdowns and caught 218 passes for 2,090 yards and 12 TDs.

-During his time with the Rams he was voted to the Pro Bowl on 3 occasions and was a member of the team which lost Super Bowl LIII to the New England Patriots.
+During his time with the Rams, he was voted to the Pro Bowl on three occasions and was a member of the team which lost Super Bowl LIII to the New England Patriots.

 He is now a free agent and can sign with any team.